tomm00se/NWT-EoMA/README.md

    - Select `DB/populated_database_EOM.sql`
    - Set the default schema to `recipe_app_group_a`
    - Click "Start Import"
+   - The database uses the utf8mb4_bin collation for strict binary comparison and full Unicode support.

 5. **Check it worked** - you should see tables like `users`, `recipes`, `categories`, etc.